escapingnetwork/pages/content/services/halfboard.md

 dinner meal which will be suitable for you and your host

 **Additional Information:** There are no additional costs associated with our half-board service.
-The cost is inclusive of both breakfast and dinner during your entire stay with us.
+The cost is includes both breakfast and dinner during your entire stay with us.

 We hope that our half-board service enhances your overall experience in